Paddy Power (hurler)

-Patrick Power (born 1895) was an Irish hurler who played as a centre-forward for the Tipperary senior team.
+Patrick Power (1895 — 1967) was an Irish hurler who played as a centre-forward for the Tipperary senior team.

 Power made his first appearance for the team during the 1917 championship and was a regular member of the starting fifteen until his retirement after the 1925 championship.
 During that time he won one All-Ireland medal and three Munster medals.

 At club level Power was a multiple county championship medalist with Boherlahan–Dualla.

 His brother Jack also played with Tipperary.